'Searching for Sugar Man' director commits suicide aged 36

 He also directed television documentaries about rock singers Elton John, Rod Stewart and Bjork and German electronic music pioneers Kraftwerk, the Swedish Film Institute said.

-(Addtional reporting by Anna Ringstrom and by Eric Kelsey in Los Angeles; Editing by Gareth Jones and; Bernadette Baum)
+(Addtional reporting by Anna Ringstrom and by Eric Kelsey in Los Angeles, Editing by Gareth Jones)